Let's Talk

 Your sellers’ time is always valuable, but economic uncertainty adds to that pressure.
 Given the potential economic headwinds and your aggressive revenue targets, your salespeople may be more inclined to get into an unqualified deal or skip key steps in the sales process to keep pipelines moving.
 Ensure you have both the processes and qualification methodology in place to equip your salespeople to efficiently seek high-value opportunities and progress them correctly.

-Consider how your ideal customer profile may be impacted by external market forces, and align your sales team behind the new target.
+Consider how your ideal customer profile may be impacted by external market forces, and align your sales team behind the new target including specific benchmarks.
+Equip managers to enforce and guide along these benchmarks to ensure adoption all year.

-Hear what other leaders are focusing on and implementing to maximize their salespeople's time and resources.
-Get insight on how to drive revenue predictability, even in a challenging economic landscape.
-This conversation shares next steps.
+Learn what other leaders are focusing on and implementing to maximize their salespeople's time and resources.
+Get insights from our recent conversation with industry revenue leaders on how to drive revenue predictability, even in a challenging economic landscape.

 5. Manage Opportunities to a Successful Close